olleharstedt/escape-c/README.md

 Toy language

-* Only allow stack allocation with a fixed lifetime
+* Opt out of GC with non-escaping stack allocation
-* Ensure memory does not escape using escape analysis
+* Ensure variables do not escape using escape analysis
-* Integrate with PHP standard library
+* Compiles to C

 ---

 Tools:

 * OCaml + Menhir
+* Dune
 * Compile to C
-* Integrate with PHP standard library
+* Uses OCaml GC for blocked values
+* Uses pure C struct for non-escaping values

 ---